thegbomb/listen-up/_services/radio.markdown

 ---
 title: Daytime Radio
-subtitle: 'The National Radio department covers radio servicing across the UK, plugging to all key shows on BBC Radio 1, 1Xtra and 6 Music, both Capital FM and Kiss FM networks, as well as an extensive reach across regional specialist. '
+subtitle: The National Radio department covers radio servicing across the UK, plugging to all key shows on BBC Radio 1, 1Xtra and 6 Music, both Capital FM and Kiss FM networks, as well as an extensive reach across regional specialist.
+excerpt:
 layout: service
 ---